Richmond (SA)

 Employment performance in Richmond exceeds national averages across key labour market indicators

-Richmond SA has an educated workforce with prominent essential services sectors.
-Its unemployment rate is 3.6%, having seen a 3.5% employment growth in the past year.
+Richmond SA has a highly educated workforce with strong representation in essential services.
+Its unemployment rate is 3.6%, lower than the national average.

-The area functions as an employment hub with 1.2 workers per resident, attracting workers from nearby regions.
-Over June 2024 to June 2025, employment increased by 3.5%, labour force grew by 3.3%, and unemployment fell by 0.2 percentage points.
-In contrast, Greater Adelaide saw employment growth of 2.1% with marginal labour force increase over the same period.
-State-level data from Sep-25 shows SA employment grew by 1.06% year-on-year, adding 9,370 jobs, with a state unemployment rate of 4.5%, in line with the national rate of 4.5%.
-Jobs and Skills Australia's forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Richmond's employment mix suggests local growth of approximately 6.8% over five years and 14.1% over ten years.
+The area specializes in accommodation & food services, with an employment share 1.4 times the regional level.
+Conversely, construction has lower representation at 6.7% compared to the regional average of 8.7%.
+There are 1.2 workers for every resident, indicating Richmond functions as an employment hub attracting workers from surrounding areas.
+Between June 2024 and June 2025, employment increased by 3.5%, while labour force grew by 3.3%, leading to a decrease in unemployment of 0.2 percentage points.
+In contrast, Greater Adelaide experienced employment growth of 2.1%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Richmond's employment mix suggests local growth of approximately 6.8% over five years and 14.1% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment